 Are you going through a midlife crisis?

-Travel alone, explore sensational places, learn new things everywhere you go, indulge in different cultures, see magnificent sunrises and sunsets, feel the beauty of nature without any influence from others.
+Travel alone, explore sensational places, learn new things everywhere you go, indulge in different cultures, see magnificent sunrises and sunsets, and feel the beauty of nature without any influence from others.

 Is your significant other not interested in traveling with you?